TonyPhipps/tech-notes/3dprinting-fdm.md

 ## Warping
-To avoid warping with PLA...
 - The print bed should be properly leveled
 - The distance between nozzle and print bed should not be too far
-- The print bed temperature should be high enough (60+ for PLA)
 - The print bed adhesion should be good enough (clean bed, glue, etc.)
 - The ambient temperature should be as homogeneous as possible (block gusts)
-- Too many bottom layers may cause warping.
-- Fan being too high, too soon may cause warping.
+- Part fan being too high, too soon may cause warping.
 Consider increase number of layers without fan and/or how many layers spent stepping up to max fan speed.
+- PLA
+  - The print bed temperature should be high enough (60+)
+- PETG
+  - The print bed temperature should be high enough (85+)

 # Layer Shifting
-Belt tension may be loose, allowing teeth to skip and causing the printer to unknowingly continue to print shifted from the original model.
+- Belt tension may be loose, allowing teeth to skip and causing the printer to unknowingly continue to print shifted from the original model.

 ## Second Layer Peels Away Like "Gills"